Open-CAS/standalone-linux-io-tracer/README.md

 (direct / filesystem metadata / file) and target file attributes(e.g. file size).

 iotrace is based on [Open CAS Telemetry Framework (OCTF)](https://github.com/Open-CAS/open-cas-telemetry-framework).
 Collected traces are stored in OCTF trace location.
 Traces can later be converted to JSON or CSV format.

-iotrace consists of a kernel tracing module (iotrace.ko) and an executable (iotrace) with command line interface.
+The iotrace executable (iotrace command line application) includes an eBPF program which is loaded to the Linux kernel during tracing.
+The eBPF program captures trace information and shares them to the userspace iotrace application.
+This is serialized to the OCTF IO trace.

 # In this readme: